allmarkedup/stimulus-value-bindings/README.md

 }
 ```

-Alternatively, the package also exports a 'ready to go' `ValueBindingsController` base controller if you prefer to extend rather than compose your classes:
+Alternatively, the package also exports a 'ready to go' `ValueBindingsController` base controller if you prefer extension over composition for your classes:

 ```js